lvzxr/apb-reloaded/README.md

 `"G:\APB Reloaded\Binaries\APB.exe" -language=1031 -nomovies -nosplash`

 # GC On + Streaming Off  (Do not mix with 'GC Off Stutter Fix')
-- All of the social kiosks e.g clothing, vehicle and character work fine with these files.
+- All of the social kiosks e.g clothing, vehicle and character work fine with these files
-- Disables the texture streaming system forcing whichever graphics you start with to be the maximum you'll see until you swap district
+- Disables the texture streaming system forcing whichever graphics you start with to be the maximum you'll see without restarting
 - Gained FPS varies per system

 # GC Off Stutter Fix (Do not mix with 'GC On + Streaming Off')
 - Some of the social kiosks e.g clothing, vehicle and character will not load with these files
-- These files completely disable the garbage collection system so is absolutely not recommended for systems with less than 8GB RAM free at idle state.
+- These files completely disable the garbage collection system so is absolutely not recommended for systems with ~8GB RAM free at idle state
-- You may crash whilst using these files but there are multiple variations to try, just use what's best for you
+- This includes Streaming off as there is no downside to using it and will provide free fps the the large majority of systems
 - Gained FPS varies per system
 - You may experience large stutters on the respawn screen after a long time of being alive due to this now being when the garbage dump will happen
-- The recommended option for the most FPS is **No GC + Unstream On (Diskcache Off)**

 # Misc Changes

-- If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame
+- **If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame**
 - If you are using the GC Off files and want to go and modify your outfits then go to `Engine/Config/BaseEngine.ini`, set TimeBetweenPurgingPendingKillObjects -> 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights
 - If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them after playing for a longer period of time

 # Command Changes (If using localization)

 - /exit -> /rq
-- /abandonmission -> /a
+- /abandonmission -> /a (Will be made redundant after MM update)
 - /dance variants without the word dance -> /urban /michael /techno etc.
 - /groupinvitemodedefault -> /gimd (When not in a group type, "/gimd true" to allow all members of group to be able to invite everytime)

 # Graphics
+### Mixed

+- MINIMAL	- High Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- LOW 		- High Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- MEDIUM 	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- HIGH 		- Mid Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- MAXIMUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles Off, Fog Off

-### High Graphics Options
+### High

 - MINIMAL	- High Env, High Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
 - LOW 		- High Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off